dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

-And so, because the governmental and societal systems we have in place are so special, yet can be fragile -- and because these virtues contribute to stability and the possibility of benevvolent livelihoods -- then it's important for those who exemplify the right virtues to accrue influence.
+And so, because the governmental and societal systems we have in place are so special, yet can be fragile -- and because these virtues contribute to stability and the possibility of benevolent livelihoods -- then it's important for those who exemplify the right virtues to accrue influence.
 It's often difficult for people from ages 15 through 30 in America to understand some policies because there are